BLCM/BLCMods/Borderlands 2 mods/Astor/ReadMe.md

   - __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Tough Assault Rifles*.

 - ### *Single Gear Replacement*:

+  - __*Magic Missile Plus by Darkdemon8910* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Darkdemon8910's Magic Missile Plus*.

  - __*Marcus Gundropper by FromDarkHell* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *FromDarkHell's Marcus Gundropper*.

   - __*Profanity of the Seraphs by GoldenGizzmo* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *GoldenGizzmo's Profanity of the Seraphs*.